 The French Kennel Club - SOCIÉTÉ CENTRALE CANINE (SCC) - was founded in 1881 as a non-profit organization by dog fanciers aiming to replenish native dog breeds and to bring in and establish foreign ones as well.
 The Société Centrale Canine became soon the reference canine organization, being recognized as a public interest organization by decree of the Council of State in April 1914.

 The Kennel Club is the biggest investor in canine health and welfare in the country.
 It registers approximately 250,000 pedigree dogs each year and thousands more on its companion dog and activity registers, and it and runs Petlog, the UK's largest lost and found database for microchipped pets.
 The Club invests the money that it makes back into dogs through the Kennel Club Charitable Trust and the Kennel Club Educational Trust.
+Its charitable initiatives include supporting rehoming centres and investing in research and the development of DNA tests to help prevent canine diseases.
+The Kennel Club has its own Genetics Centre at the Animal Health Trust where this work is carried out.

 For more than 100 years now the VDH has been exerting a positive influence on life with a dog in Germany.
 The VDH has established itself as the greatest lobby group, as an institution rich in tradition and as a seal of quality, and is much sought after as an absolute authority on all matters relating to dogs.
 For professionals from the media, courts of justice, government ministries, local authorities and also for those simply interested in dogs – the VDH is the first point of contact for everyone.